 MOUNTING THE LATHE TO A BENCHTOP

-For effective and safe operation, the lathe should be mounted to a bench table.
-Remove the feet and use the four threaded holes in its base to bolt it to the surface.
-Place the machine on a stable, flat work surface.
-Make sure there is sufficient open space around the machine for operation and adjustments.
-Route the power cord so that it will not make contact with the lathe's moving parts.
+For effective and safe operation, the lathe should be mounted to a bench table, removing the feet and using the four threaded holes in its base to bolt it to the surface.
+(Fig. 17)